silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/index.md

 		RewriteRule silverstripe-cache(/|$) - [F,L,NC]
 		RewriteRule composer\.(json|lock) - [F,L,NC]

-		# If no file with the requested name exists, pass the request over to Silverstripe's main.php script,
+		# If no file with the requested name exists, pass the request over to SilverStripe's main.php script,
 		# retaining any existing request parameters as well as adding the original path as a query parameter.
 		RewriteCond %{REQUEST_URI} ^(.*)$
 		RewriteCond %{REQUEST_FILENAME} !-f